Call to re-think quantum computers

 The quantum stack is being built upside down.
 We have qubits and – since we know how to design great languages – many high-level development kits.
 All of those are based on the circuit model, a CPU directly controlling a QPU, which was popularised in the 1990s in the classic textbook by Nielsen and Chuang.
 This model disregards what actually goes on in the heterogeneous control stack.
 It presents quantum computers as black boxes in which only the bottom and the top layers are of relevance.
 All the middle layers are hidden away.

 As programmers we want to use every bit of resource that we have and that means every bit of coherence time.
 We want to write programmes with the capability to react fast to what’s happening down at the qubit level.
-This is especially true in the NISQ era in which quantum-classical hybrid algorithms are (hopefully) going to carry us to quantum advantage.
 To achieve that, all layers of quantum and classical compute will need to be integrated as tightly as possible.
 This includes the middle layers.

 These middle layers of the quantum stack currently consist of fast programmable logic, FPGAs, and non-programmable logic, the waveform generators, digitisers etc. FPGAs allow for fast feedback and flexibility whilst we refine the next generation of quantum hardware.
 Eventually, they will likely get replaced by custom hardware with a fixed function, for example, error correction, but that custom hardware can’t get built without the software layer providing the infrastructure.

 Lowering latency in the quantum system also allows for system testing between program runs, which means you can run more tune-up experiments, such as randomised benchmarking.
 All of this is essential to reduce the cost and time to build a truly ground-breaking computer that will undoubtably be mentioned in future Nobel Prize speeches.